Super Lawyers

 The Towson Circuit Court has been located on the same patch of land in Towson ever since Baltimore City and County were separated into 2 jurisdictions in 1851.
 Towson (then called “Towsontown”) was selected as the County seat by popular vote and construction of the first courthouse was completed in 1855.
 This first courthouse was built on the same block of land between Pennsylvania and Chesapeake Avenues and still stands today just across the plaza facing the current County Courts Building.

-The original or “historic” County Courthouse is an impressive Greek Revival style building constructed with white limestone with an a-frame roof and domed cupola.
+The original or “historic” County Courthouse is an impressive Greek Revival-style building constructed with white limestone with an A-frame roof and a domed cupola.
 The historic Courthouse was expanded and enlarged in 1910, 1925 and for a third and final time in 1958.
 The historic Courthouse housed the Circuit Court for Baltimore for over 100 years and today it is used for County government offices.

-After WWII suburban development caused the population of Baltimore County to rapidly expand.
-By the 1960s the old historic Courthouse was no longer adequate plans were made for the construction of a new facility on the same block.
-Construction of the new Baltimore County Courts Building was completed in 1970 and the Circuit Court moved in.
+After WWII, suburban development led to a rapid population growth in Baltimore County.
+By the 1960s, the old historic Courthouse was no longer adequate, and plans were made for the construction of a new facility on the same block.
+Construction of the new Baltimore County Courts Building was completed in 1970, and the Circuit Court moved in.

 The County Courts Building is just a short walk west of the old Towson courthouse.
 The new and old courthouses face each other across an elevated plaza that features landscaping, seating, and memorials.
 It is definitely a good-looking courthouse that sits nicely in what seems like the center of that area of “downtown Towson.”

 The County Courts Building (still often referred to as the “new” Towson courthouse) is a large, 4-level rectangular building with a white/grey stone exterior.
-It straddles Bosley Avenue, the main street north-south thruway that cuts through Towson.
-The building stretches along Bosley from Pennsylvania Ave to Chesapeake Ave and it dominates the surrounding area.
+It straddles Bosley Avenue, the main street north-south throughway that cuts through Towson.
+The building stretches along Bosley from Pennsylvania Ave to Chesapeake Ave, and it dominates the surrounding area.

 Towson Courthouse Parking, Security and Navigation

 This entrance has a normal security checkpoint with metal detectors and security guards.
 At peak times in the morning, you can definitely expect a sizeable line to form at this entrance but it usually moves fairly quickly.
 The second entrance is on the “back” side of the building on the ground- that faces Bosley Ave.
-This entrance has less capacity so lines to get through security tend to move slower.
+This entrance has less capacity, so lines to get through security tend to move more slowly.

 Baltimore Avenue Garage